apollographql/router/NEXT_CHANGELOG.md

 This change has however been rolled back upstream.
 We can now safely depend on schemars 0.8.10.

+### Update Moka to fix occasional panics on AMD hardware [#1137](https://github.com/apollographql/router/issues/1137)
+Moka has a dependency on Quanta which had an issue with AMD hardware.
+This is now fixed via [Moka-#119](https://github.com/moka-rs/moka/issues/119).

 ## 📚 Documentation

 ## 🐛 Fixes